Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Attention Ablation Technique

-\paragraph{Application Scenarios} AAT-GA refines CLIP's representations entirely at inference time, making it well-suited for resource-constrained scenarios.
-It can be deployed on low-power, inference-targeted edge devices with limited-precision compute capabilities, such as INT8/INT16 chips (\emph{e.g.}, Google Coral Edge TPU, Ethos-N78, Mythic M1108 AMP).
-Moreover, AAT-GA is effective in data-scarce scenarios, requiring only a small number of samples for optimization (see Section~\ref{sec:dsize}), whereas supervised finetuning (SFT) tends to overfit under such conditions (see Appendix~\ref{app:sft}).
+In Eq.~\ref{fml:fit}, the first term of $\mathcal{F}$ rewards similarity between true image–text pairs, while the second penalizes similarity to the hardest negatives in $\mathcal{H}$.
+Combined with standard crossover and mutation, this objective steers the GA toward an optimal (or near-optimal) head selection for ablation. \paragraph{Application Scenarios} AAT-GA operates entirely at inference, making it well suited to resource-constrained deployments.
+It can run on the low-power, inference-oriented edge devices with limited-precision compute capabilities, such as INT8/INT16 chips (\emph{e.g.}, Google Coral Edge TPU, Ethos-N78, Mythic M1108 AMP).
+It is also data-efficient, requiring only a small validation set for optimization (Section~\ref{sec:dsize}), whereas supervised finetuning (SFT) tends to overfit in such settings (Appendix~\ref{app:sft}).